vmware-archive/vsphere-storage-for-docker/docs/external/tenancy.md

 #  docker volume create --name=MyVolume --driver=vsphere -o size=2GB
 Error response from daemon: create MyVolume: VolumeDriver.Create: Volume size exceeds the max volume size limit
 ```
-vDVS has restricted user from creating a volume of size > 1 GB.
+VDVS has restricted user from creating a volume of size > 1 GB.
 Lets try to create volume on datastore other than the one which is set as default

 ```
 root@sc-rdops-vm02-dhcp-52-237:~# docker volume create --name=MyVolume@datastore1 --driver=vsphere -o size=2GB